-The objective component is this: for any condition or behavior to be considered a social problem, it must have negative consequences for large numbers of people.
+The objective component is this: For any condition or behavior to be considered a social problem, it must have negative consequences for large numbers of people, as each chapter of this book discusses.
 How do we know if a social problem has negative consequences?
-Reasonable people can and do disagree on whether such consequences exist and, if so, on their extent and seriousness, but ordinarily a body of data accumulates-from work by academic researchers, gov-ernment agencies, and other sources-that strongly points to extensive and serious consequences.
-The reasons for these consequences are sometimes debated.
-For example in the case of climate change: although the overwhelming majority of climate scientists say that climate change (changes in the earth's climate due to the buildup of greenhouse gases in the atmosphere) is real and serious, the percentage of Americans who agree with scientists is lower.
-In a 2011 poll 64 percent said they "think that global warming is happening."1 While the majority of Americans believe in 2020 that climate change is a social problem2, there is still a discrepancy between the scientific community and the public's view.
-Social identity and location influence viewpoints, according to Gallup polls that have found that people in the West and Northeast,3 as well as younger adults,4 are more likely to believe that climate change is at least partially caused by human behavior and needs to be addressed.
+Reasonable people can and do disagree on whether such consequences exist and, if so, on their extent and seriousness, but ordinarily a body of data accumulates-from work by academic researchers, government agencies, and other sources-that strongly points to extensive and serious consequences.
+The reasons for these consequences are often debated.
+A current example is climate change: Although the overwhelming majority of climate scientists say that climate change (changes in the earth's climate due to the buildup of greenhouse gases in the atmosphere) is real and serious, fewer than two-thirds of Americans (64 percent) in a 2011 poll said they "think that global warming is happening."
+1